the mystery of the incarnation

 When peaceful stillness compassed everything and the night in its swift course was half spent, Your all-powerful word from heaven’s royal throne bounded, a fierce warrior, into the doomed land.
 And as he alighted…, he still reached to heaven, while he stood upon the earth.”

 This first silent night was heralded by a chorus of angels who would proclaim Emmanuel – God with us – has arrived.
-He is the Prince of Peace coming, not for war in the earthly sense, but to enter silently, secretly, without fanfare.
+He is the Prince of Peace coming, not for war in the earthly sense, but to enter silently, secretly, without fanfare to do battle against the principalities of darkness.
+Our God comes as a babe in a manger wrapped in swaddling clothes to do battle and rescue us from our sin.
 This warrior-king with an army not of this world, prepared for spiritual warfare, is establishing his kingdom.
-On the day of this king’s birth a kingdom of salvation has clandestinely come to the world.
+On the day of this king’s birth a kingdom of salvation has silently, clandestinely come to the world.

 The people who walked in darkness have seen a great light; upon those who dwelt in the land of gloom a light has shone.
 You have brought them abundant joy and great rejoicing ….